Embassy of Sweden, Baghdad: 1960s–1990s

 Before 1963, the Swedish envoy to Tehran was also accredited to Baghdad.
+In February 1960, Sweden's envoy in Baghdad, Dick Hichens-Bergström, was appointed ambassador there following an agreement with the Iraqi government regarding diplomatic representation.
+At the same time, an embassy office was decided to be established in Baghdad.
+Göran Bundy, the first secretary of the Ministry for Foreign Affairs, was appointed as the first secretary.
+He was expected to assume his duties in Baghdad around March 10 the same year.
+In the so-called Swedish Ministry for Foreign Affairs investigation in December 1962, it was considered that the embassy office in Baghdad, which was subordinate to the Swedish embassy in Tehran, should become an independent embassy.

-In 1964, a Swedish envoy was accredited to Baghdad, and the mission postal address was P.O.
+In 1964, a Swedish ambassador was accredited to Baghdad, and the embassy postal address was P.O.
 Box 2037, Alwiyah, Baghdad.
-In 1965, the mission was located at Saadun Street.
-From 1966, the mission was located at Kharrada Sharkiya 127 Z/1 and the chancellery at Nidhal Street 132/2, Saadoun.
+In 1965, the embassy was located at Saadun Street.
+From 1966, the embassy was located at Kharrada Sharkiya 127 Z/1 and the chancellery at Nidhal Street 132/2, Saadoun.

 Gulf War

 On 14 January 1991 the embassy was evacuated before the US-led alliance's attack on Iraq on 17 January - after Iraq invaded Kuwait.
 The then Swedish ambassador (1988–1991) was Henry Amnéus.
 He had instructions from the Swedish Foreign Ministry to evacuate the embassy as soon as the UN Secretary-General Javier Pérez de Cuéllar departed.
 The Swedish Foreign Ministry telecom and communications expert Stig "Lina" Lindström and ambassador Amnéus closed the embassy and drove on Monday 14 January through northern Iraq and across the border to Turkey.
 Since then there was no permanent staffing in the Swedish Embassy.
-Sweden never broke off diplomatic relations, but the embassy was only unmanned.
+Sweden never broke off diplomatic relations, but the embassy was only unstaffed.
 The embassy was then located on Nidhal Street 132/2 in central Baghdad.